 Paris, and I assume the rest of France, has a smooth (but bureaucratic process) for integrating non-francophone students into their school system.
 We know, because we have been through it.

-We hadn’t planned on sending AJ to school.
+We hadn’t planned on sending fille to school.
 Homeschooling seemed like it would allow for more flexibility in traveling around Europe.
 Also, I was worried that it would be hard for her to function in a regular classroom with only minimal french.
 However, while homeschooling was working very well, we weren’t traveling that much, so we looked into sending her to school.

-So, Casnav evaluated AJ and assigned us to a school.
+So, Casnav evaluated fille and assigned us to a school.
 Collège Camille See in the 15th.
 (A collège is a middle school and a lycée is a high school.)
 Not all middle schools and high schools have a non-francophone class.
 Unfortunately, the ones near us were full.
 So we have quite a long commute.

 However, the experience so far has been great.
 The class is small – about 18 students.
-AJ has become friends with two Brazilian girls and a girl from Thailand.
+Fille has become friends with two Brazilian girls and a girl from Thailand.
 She tells me they communicate somehow in a mixture of french and english.
 The teachers have been very welcoming and she is learning a lot of french very quickly.

 This being a school and in France, there were glitches and some significant amount of bureaucracy to get through but it gets done and everyone is doing their best.